Crossmint/crossmint-sdk/apps/wallets/smart-wallet/next/README.md

 ### Implementing the useAuth hook

-Next, use the useAuth hook in your components to access the JWT, wallet state, and login/logout functions.
+Next, add the useAuth hook in your component to access the JWT, wallet state, and login/logout functions.

 ```tsx
 import { useAuth } from "@crossmint/client-sdk-react-ui";